 TERRACE BY MIX MIX

-Also located at South Coast Plaza, Terrace by Mix Mix just opened in 2018 and has been named one of the Hottest Restaurants in 2019 by Eater LA and Best New Restaurant in 2019 from Orange Coast Magazine.
+Also located at South Coast Plaza, Terrace by Mix Mix opened in 2018 and was named one of the Hottest Restaurants in 2019 by Eater LA and Best New Restaurant in 2019 from Orange Coast Magazine.